Why I'm not a real estate agent

 Andrea

-Sell Your Mobile Home in 60 Days.
+Today's blog post is brought to you by my booklet, Sell Your Mobile Home in 60 Days.
 (In 2000 I sold mine in 6 days.)